 !!!Larger sample size needed

 However, several challenges must be overcome before we can realize these goals.
-At the present time, there is simply not enough proteomic antibody repertoire data to draw generalizable conclusions about antibody repertoire dynamics.
-While we clearly observe drastic changes in the clonal abundance profiles in response to disease and vaccination, the significance of these clones in relation to the antigen is not yet apparent.
+At the present time, there is, at the protein level, simply not enough antibody repertoire data to draw generalizable conclusions about antibody repertoire dynamics.
+While we clearly observe drastic changes in the clonal abundance profiles in response to disease and vaccination, the significance of these clones in relation to the antigen is not yet immediately apparent.
 The fact that these repertoires are unique to each donor means we cannot simply compare the clonal repertoires of donors to screen for antibodies of interest, which, combined with the complex and heterogenous nature of these responses, makes finding patterns extremely challenging.
 Larger cohorts will need to be studied, and the obtained longitudinal antibody repertoires should be correlated to established techniques.
-Existing techniques like ELISA, BCR sequencing and neutralization assays will be well complemented by the detailed characterization of the proteomic antibody repertoire.
+Existing techniques like ELISA, BCR sequencing and neutralization assays will be well complemented by the detailed characterization of the antibody repertoire.
 B cell receptor sequencing data could be used to determine the genetic and cellular origin of circulating clones, shedding light on whether novel clones are the result of somatic hypermutation or if they are the result of a completely new recombination of variable, diversity and joining (VDJ) gene recombination.
 Neutralization and binding assays could be used to determine exactly when an effective response emerges which can then be related to changes in the clonal profile.
 Such information on (individual) Fabs and the B-cells which produce them could be useful in studying the personalized nature of immune responses.
 As we increasingly correlate other assays to LC-MS Fab profiling data, we may also be able to distill a set of features common to effective neutralizing antibodies.

-\cite{Vidarsson2014IgG Subclasses and Allotypes: From Structure to Effector Functions|||Xu2012Immunoglobulin class switch DNA recombination: induction, targeting and beyond}!!!Dealing with low-abundant clones
+!!!Dealing with other subclasses of antibodies

+A complete characterization of the antibody repertoire also requires including more antibody classes and subclasses, such as IgG1-4, IgA1-2, IgM, IgD, and IgE, as they each exhibit a specific tissue distribution and effectiveness against certain pathogens.
+Upon encountering antigens, B cells produce specific immunoglobulin classes and subclasses, depending on the antigen type and entry mode.
+In humans, IgG1 and IgG3 are effective against viruses, IgG2 against encapsulated bacteria, IgG4 and IgE against large extracellular parasites, and IgA1 and IgA2 against pathogenic bacteria at mucosal sites \cite{Vidarsson2014IgG Subclasses and Allotypes: From Structure to Effector Functions|||Xu2012Immunoglobulin class switch DNA recombination: induction, targeting and beyond}.
+As these subclasses target different antigens, it follows that their fab repertoires would not completely overlap.
+However, while differences between antibody classes and subclasses have been described extensively, comparatively little is known about their Fab repertoires.
+By comparing these repertoires we may gain a better understanding of the interplay between them.

+The current Fab profiling methodologies for antibody characterization by mass spectrometry are focused on the two most abundant isotypes in humans, IgG1 and IgA1, as they require highly specific Fab-cleaving proteases that are only available for these isotypes.
+However, with the increasing demand for proteomic antibody characterization, it is likely that additional proteases will be developed, enabling the study of Fab repertoires of less abundant immunoglobulin subclasses and leading to a more complete understanding of the humoral immune response.

+!!!Dealing with low-abundant clones